 Co-Artistic and Executive Director

-In addition to her work with BalletX, Christine teaches and choreographs at The University of the Art.
+In 2005, Cox co-founded BalletX with Matthew Neenan.
+In addition to her work with BalletX, Christine teaches and choreographs at University of the Arts.
 Her talent has been recognized with two Rocky Awards for outstanding achievement in the arts, as well as fellowships from the Independence Foundation (2002) and the Pennsylvania Council on the Arts (2006 and 2008).
-Christine would like to dedicate this season of new work to her mother Nancy Jane Cox.
-May she rest in peace and know that her passion for the arts will always live through her daughter and family.

-Matthew Neenan began his dance training at the Boston Ballet School and with noted teachers Nan C. Keating and Jacqueline Cronsberg.
+Matthew Neenan began his dance training at the Boston Ballet School with noted teachers Nan C. Keating and Jacqueline Cronsberg.
 He later attended the LaGuardia High School of Performing Arts and the School of American Ballet in New York.
-From 1994-2007, Matthew danced with the Pennsylvania Ballet where he danced numerous principal roles in works by George Balanchine, John Cranko, Paul Taylor, Peter Martins, Val Caniparoli, Jorma Elo, Lila York, Meredith Rainey, Christopher Wheeldon and Jerome Robbins.
-In October 2007, Matthew was named Choreographer in Residenceat the Pennsylvania Ballet.
+From 1994-2007, Neenan danced with Pennsylvania Ballet including numerous principal roles in works by George Balanchine, John Cranko, Paul Taylor, Peter Martins, Val Caniparoli, Jorma Elo, Lila York, Meredith Rainey, Christopher Wheeldon and Jerome Robbins.